From Language Models over Tokens to Language Models over Characters: Conclusion

 We have developed an effective method for ameliorating tensions between tokens and characters faced by engineers and users.
 We gave theory and algorithms that provide a character-level interface to tokenized language models.
 We characterized and resolved the prompt boundary problem.
-We investigated the empirical speed and error rates of our method on a modern language model.

-The primary limitation of our beam summing method is that it will require a very large beam size $K$ when the language model does not favor a small number of tokenizations.
+We investigated the empirical speed and error rates of our method on two modern language models.
+The primary limitation of our beam summing method is that it requires a very large beam size $K$ if the language model does not favor a small number of tokenizations.
 The models that we explored in our experiments concentrate mass on a few tokenizations; thus, we did not require large $K$ to estimate their character-level prefix probabilities accurately.
-Future work may wish to investigate sampling-based estimation methods and possibly derive upper and lower bounds on the true values of the character-level prefix probability.